santiago1234/projestruc/README.md

 **runall.py ->** The driver script that carries out the entire experiment automatically.
 For this I use [luigi python](https://github.com/spotify/luigi) but there are many more options available [ check here](https://github.com/pditommaso/awesome-pipeline).

+**plots ->** Plots are one of the most important aspects of every analysis.
+If a script generates plots or plots are created by some report they can be saved directly in this directory.

 ## What about the documentation?

 The documentation may be only a simple README file or also it can be a more depth documentation that includes code, for example, a Rmarkdown file.
 By deafault `projectstruc` will create the RADME file.

+## Notes on reproducible research

+See [Karl Broman](http://kbroman.org/steps2rr/) guide on reproduccible research.